tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 modelling and modification, and is suitable also for precision modelling required by engineering/scientific applications, although the learning curve to take advantage of all features is steep.

+Q: How do I learn Blender?

+A: See links at https://openfoamwiki.net/index.php/Blender

 OpenFOAM Trade Mark Notice
 --------------------------